Liux0047/leetcode-common-patterns/README.md

   * https://leetcode.com/problems/smallest-range-covering-elements-from-k-lists/discuss/104893/Java-Code-using-PriorityQueue.-similar-to-merge-k-array

 ### Two heaps
 Usually for finding median in data stream.
 Use a max and min heap to keep left and right half.
-Always adding new element to one half and poll from it to avoid deciding which half to add:
+Always add new element to one heap and poll from it to avoid deciding which heap to add:
 * https://leetcode.com/problems/find-median-from-data-stream/
 * https://leetcode.com/problems/sliding-window-median/